harrly14/harrly14/README.md

 I'm Sully, a CS major at CU Boulder currently pursuing an area of focus on cybersecurity.

 - 🌱 I’m currently learning C++ and the basics of computing
-- 🔭 I'm currently working on my first major programming project, a basic sudoku solver, with @BigChunkyPands
+- 🔭 I'm currently working on my first major programming project, a basic sudoku solver, with @BigChunkyPanda
 - 📫 How to reach me: You can reach me at my email sharrer0414@gmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I keep bees!